nileshin/cp-dublin/README.md

 The webhooks that trigger these are in the Netlify dashboard (under "Build & deploy") and you can use whatever tools you like to ping these URLs (Postman, IFTTT, etc.)

+### Skipping Builds

+You can have Netlify skip the build by including `[skip ci]` in your latest commit message.

+You can also do `git commit --allow-empty -m "[skip ci]"` to make an empty commit if you have already committed all your changes.

 ## Build Errors

 Common sources for build errors: